When it comes to diversity, what does success look like?

 At what point do you think you'll have succeeded?
 What does success with diversity advocacy look like?

 It's a great question.
 People wanna know when we'll have "won" the battle for diversity.
 Is it when we hit a certain percentage of women, people of color, LGBTQ people, and other marginalized people in the industry?
-When we see VCs funding those same groups at similiar rates as they do white men?
+When we see VCs funding those same groups at similar rates as they do white men?
 Or when they're becoming C-level execs at unprecedented numbers?
 When the attrition rates for marginalized people has dropped dramatically?
 When everyone is paid equally and has the same career mobility?

 The Realities of Time